-Due to localization one can treat the above electron conduction by a hopping process of classical particles (see also \cite{ABS,BRSW}), thus leading anyway to a complicate simple exclusion process due to the Pauli blocking.
-The reversible measure of the exclusion process is the Fermi-Dirac distribution (i.e. the Bernoulli product probability measure such that the probability of having a particle at $x$ is proportional to $e^{-\b (E_x-c)}$, $c\in \bbR$ being the chemical potential).
-Effective simplified models are given by the Miller--Abrahams (MA) random resistor network \cite{AHL,MA,POF,Sa,SE} and by Mott's random walk \cite{FSS}.
-The MA random resistor network has nodes $x$ and, between any pair of nodes $x\not=y$, it has an electrical filament of conductivity \be c_{x,y}:=\exp\Big\{ - \frac{2}{\gamma} |x-y| -\frac{\b}{2} ( |E_x|+ |E_y|+ |E_x-E_y|) \Big\}\,. \en Mott's random walk is the continuous--time random walk with \rosso{states given by the impurity locations} and probability rate for a jump from $x$ to $y$ given by \eqref{condu}.
-We point out that the r.h.s. of \eqref{condu} corresponds to the leading term for $\b$ large of \eqref{tunnel} multiplied by the probability in the Fermi-Dirac distribution that $x$ and $y$ are, respectively, occupied and unoccupied by an electron (see \cite[Eq.~(3.7)]{AHL}).
-A more detailed discussion on the MA resistor network and Mott's random walk is provided in Sections \ref{ssec_MA} and \ref{sec_mott_rw}.
+Due to localization one can treat the above electron conduction by a hopping process of classical particles (see also \cite{ABS,BRSW}), thus \rot{leading to} a simple exclusion process due to the Pauli blocking. \rot{This exclusion process takes place in a random environment, is non-gradient with non-symmetric rates, and has infinite range, thus making it technically challenging.} The reversible measure of the exclusion process is the Fermi-Dirac distribution, i.e. the Bernoulli product probability measure such that the probability of having a particle at $x$ is proportional to $e^{-\b (E_x-c)}$, $c\in \bbR$ being the chemical potential. \rot{Since we have zero Fermi energy, the relevant $c$ is given by $c=0$}.
+Effective simplified models are given by the random resistor network for v.r.h. (cf.~\cite[Section~IV]{AHL} and \cite{POF,Sa,SE}) and by Mott's random walk \cite{FSS}.
+The v.r.h. random resistor network has nodes $x$ and, between any pair of nodes $x\not=y$, it has an electrical filament of conductivity \be c_{x,y}:=\exp\Big\{ - \frac{2}{\gamma} |x-y| -\frac{\b}{2} ( |E_x|+ |E_y|+ |E_x-E_y|) \Big\}\,. \en Mott's random walk is the continuous--time random walk with \rosso{states given by the impurity locations} and probability rate for a jump from $x$ to $y$ given by \eqref{condu}.
+We point out that the r.h.s. of \eqref{condu} corresponds to the leading term for $\b$ large of \eqref{tunnel} multiplied by the probability in the Fermi-Dirac distribution that $x$ and $y$ are, respectively, occupied and unoccupied by an electron (see \rot{\cite[Section~III]{AHL} and in particular} \cite[Eq.~(3.7)]{AHL}).
+A more detailed discussion on the v.r.h. resistor network and Mott's random walk is provided in Sections \ref{ssec_MA} and \ref{sec_mott_rw}.

 The original derivation of the laws \eqref{mottino} and \eqref{mottino1} is rather heuristic.
 More robust arguments have been proposed in the Physics literature (see \cite{AHL,Po,POF,Sa,SE}), in particular for the case $d\geq 2$.
 Rigorous bounds in agreement with \eqref{mottino} and \eqref{mottino1} have beed derived in \cite{CF1,Fhom2,FM,FSS} (see Section~\ref{sec_mott_rw}).
 The characterization of the constant $\k$ was an open problem, even at heuristic level (see \cite[Chapter~5]{POF}).